Last updated on March 28th, 2019

-The interview is the last step you’ll have to complete in the permanent residency application process, but there are a few things which happen afterwards.
-In this article, we’ll go over a few things you can expect to happen in the weeks after your green card interview takes place.
+This interview is the last step you’ll have to complete in the permanent residency application process, but there are still a few things which can happen afterward.

 Make note, however, that the timeline we’ll be covering in this article is only the way the process is supposed to work.
 It’s not unusual for USCIS’s decision, or even the green card itself, to be delayed for weeks, and even sometimes months.

-Typically, the USCIS officer is supposed to tell you whether or not you’ll receive a green card as soon as the interview finishes.
-As you leave the interview, the USCIS officer will usually also give you instructions on how to check your green card status both online and over the phone.
+Typically, the USCIS officer will tell you whether or not you’ll receive a green card as soon as the interview finishes.
+However, this is not always the case.

 For marriage-based green card applicants, the officer may also request a fraud interview.
-The fraud interview usually takes place immediately after the formal green card interview.
+The fraud interview usually takes place immediately after an initial green card interview.
 In it, the officer will separate you from your spouse and ask each of you several questions about your relationship.
 They will then compare your answers for any discrepancies.